 You can also use disinfectant wipes to electronics like keyboards and phones.
 Label directions may tell you to use more than just one wipe to keep the surface wet for a certain amount of time.
 Make sure that the items you are disinfecting can withstand the liquid being used for cleaning and disinfecting.

 Wash eating utensils regularly.
 Eating utensils and dishes used by a sick person may not be washed separately, but they should not be shared unless they have been cleaned thoroughly.
 Follow hand hygiene after you handle soiled dishes and dirty laundry.

 Paying close attention to hazards is a must.
 Always use protective gloves and goggles in handling cleaning chemicals.
 Avoid mixing cleaners and disinfectants unless you are sure that you read the label, and it is safe for you to do so.
 Combining chemicals can create a chemical reaction that can be a hazard for you and to others.

 Follow the school’s procedure for handling trash and waste.
 Place a no-touch basket where they are accessible.
 Throw disposable items used to clean surfaces and objects in the trash immediately.
 Do not touch used tissues and other waste when emptying the bins.
 Follow hand hygiene after collecting waste.

-Keeping your school clean is a critical way to help keep your students, staff, and building health.
+Keeping clean school makes everyone happy is a critical way to help keep your students, staff, and building health.
 It helps improve indoor environmental quality, reduce the spread of infectious illness, and reduce asthma and allergy triggers.

 Teachers, nurses, bus drivers, and cleaners can help make sure their school is healthy by supporting a comprehensive cleaning program including an infection control plan and ongoing cleaning schedule for the entire school environment as well as sanitising and targeted disinfection when and where needed and products and equipment that protect human and environmental health.